TL;DR

 One of the most satisfying parts of real-time collaboration is ticking off comments while implementing feedback in your new version.
 Having a clear overview of what’s been dealt with and how many comments you’re left with is a good way of managing your feedback.

-This way, you’ll minimize the possibility of misplacing someone’s comment and avoid errors.
+This way, you’ll minimize the possibility of misplacing someone’s comment and avoid errors that could lead to compliance issues later in production.
 That will lead to fewer review rounds and help you create a more efficient artwork approval process.

 With Filestage, you can easily manage feedback by ticking off comments as you resolve them, and keep track of the feedback you still need to review.